adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/technical-overview.md

 # Technical Overview

-This document provides a comprehensive overview of the technical implementation of the Blockchain Voting System, specifically addressing the materials used, methods employed, and rationale behind key design decisions for project reporting requirements.
+This document provides a comprehensive overview of the technical implementation of the Embedded Blockchain Surveillance System, specifically addressing the materials used, methods employed, and rationale behind key design decisions for project reporting requirements.

 ## Project Report Materials and Methods

-For the purposes of project documentation and reporting, this section explicitly outlines the materials and methods used in the implementation of the Blockchain Voting System.
+For the purposes of project documentation and reporting, this section explicitly outlines the materials and methods used in the implementation of the Embedded Blockchain Surveillance System.

 ## System Overview

-The Blockchain Voting System is a decentralized application built on Ethereum-compatible blockchain networks.
-It provides a secure, transparent, and immutable platform for conducting elections while leveraging blockchain technology for integrity and trust.
+The Embedded Blockchain Surveillance System is a decentralized application built on Ethereum-compatible blockchain networks.
+It provides a secure, transparent, and immutable platform for surveillance operations while leveraging blockchain technology for data integrity and trust.
+The system integrates IoT devices (ESP32-CAM) with motion sensors to detect motion, record video streams, and store evidence on IPFS with blockchain-verified timestamps.

 ## Materials and Technologies Used